 Welcome to Brockert Hall

-Named after J. C. Brockert and built in 1967, Brockert Hall provides accommodations for 180 men and 85 women and is located in the Circle.
+Named after J. C. Brockert and built in 1967, Brockert Hall provides accommodations for 200 men and 60 women and is located in the Circle.
 A very popular hall among first year students, Brockert Hall is ideally located close to the disk golf course, outdoor basketball courts, softball fields, and Memorial Park.
-Brockert provides and close community atmosphere and is very active in Homecoming.
+Brockert provides a close community atmosphere and is very active in Homecoming.
 One of the traditional programs hosted by Brockert Hall each spring is the Circle egg hunt in which the grassy area between the circle halls is covered in plastic eggs and filled with candy and prizes.
-The study lounges and the main lobby of Brockert were updated in the spring of 2012.
-The Karen Cushman Multifunction Room is utilized by the Hall Council and outside organizations and provides and nice space for students and staff to utilize for large activities and events.
+The building had a light update this year of 2017-18 with new carpet, paint, and decorations.
+The Karen Cushman Multifunction Room is utilized by the Hall Council and outside organizations and provides a nice space for students and staff to utilize for large activities and events.

 From the Desk of the Resident Director

 We are halfway through the semester and it is that time of year when things start getting really busy.
 It is also that time of year when it starts getting really cold!
 If you have not yet, make sure to plan on bringing your cold gear from home after the Thanksgiving Holiday.